Sat, 14 Feb 9PM

 Spawned in the Gadigal swamps and dried on the harbour breeze, these songs rumble in from a timeless space.
 A whisper of paperbark, the crash of a rainstorm and the sparkle of antipodean stars.

-With an instinct to kick against the tin, Swaggerland takes risks,
+With an instinct to kick against the tin, Swaggerland takes risks, makes adventure and runs amok with the taste of danger.

 “Like children, we pale strangers dance about this country as if we own it all.
 We do not, yet on we go.
 A blithe nation.
 Cavalier.